zanachka/curl-impersonate-lexiforest/README.md

 More documentation is available in the [docs/](docs/README.md) directory.

 ## Installation
 There are two versions of `curl-impersonate` for technical reasons.
 The **chrome** version is used to impersonate Chrome, Edge and Safari.
-The **firefox** version is used to impersonate Firefox.

 ### Pre-compiled binaries
 Pre-compiled binaries for Windows, Linux and macOS are available at the [GitHub releases](https://github.com/yifeikong/curl-impersonate/releases) page.
 Before you use them you need to install nss (Firefox's TLS library) and CA certificates: